brutdefut/ficisertligi/_posts/2022-09-25-kilchoman-sanaig.md

 Kilchoman is a new distillery but Sanaig won many awards in no time.
 -The Scotch Masters, 2022 Best Islay Single Malt Whisky
 -International Spirits Challenge, 2022 gold
--Islay No Age Statement 2019 gold, 2018 silver
+-The Spirits Business, Islay No Age Statement 2019 gold, 2018 silver
-The Scotch Whisky Masters (The Spirits Business)
 -The IWSC 95 points in 2022

 Overall, the whisky is a very well-rounded, perfectly balanced and peated young whisky.
 Definitely a dram for peat-sherry-NAS lovers.